 What Causes Colic? - "Human Error"

-Colic is caused most often by gravel, dirt and rocks collecting in the horses stomach, which, in turn, blocks the flow of the intestinal system.
-This blockage is most often caused by feeding a horse on the ground where there is loose dirt and gravel.
+This particular article is written with the assumption that a worming schedule is adhered to on a regular basis.
+With that in mind, the most common cause of colic for a horse wormed on a regular schedule is dirt and sand picked up while eating, which, in turn, blocks the flow of the intestinal system.
 When horses eat, they are like a vacuum, sucking up every last bit of hay as well as the dirt it sits in.

 The best way to protect a horse is to use a feeder bucket that hangs on the fence, wall or bar.
 Or a barrel cut in half and set on the ground.

-The other main cause of colic is their feed.
+The other main cause of colic can be their feed.
 Whether it be a change in feed, or over feeding, it doesn't really matter; either one can set a horse up for colic.

 To protect your horse from "feed" colic, don't make abrupt feed changes.
 Their system becomes accustomed to digesting a particular type of hay or alfalfa, don't switch to pellets then back to hay suddenly.
 Make it a gradual change; over a period of one week should be fine.
 Not all horses colic from a feed change but some horses are more sensitive than others, so don't chance it.

 Over feeding, well, this can be cured by......not over feeding.
 Horses will eat as long as there is food there.
 The evolution of horses is a grazing, range animal.
 Since horses are, now, for the most part, prisoners of mankind, they no longer have to walk miles and miles for grazing.
 They just stand in one spot and the food is brought to them.
 So feed them accordingly.
 The chart below gives a rough idea of how much to feed a horse on a daily basis.